AlexB52/rails-playground/README.md

 end
 ```

 _Nothing stops you from choosing any relative path.
-For example you could switch from `/playground` to `/rails/play`._
+For example, you could switch from `/playground` to `/rails/play`._

 ### Ignoring personal scripts

-Adding a folder from lib/playground in `.gitignore` will still show in the sidebar.
+Any changes made to ignored scripts won't be recorded in your git history.
-**Decide on a convention** with your teamates and commit the path to your `.gitignore`.
+Adding a folder from lib/playground in `.gitignore` will, however, still show in the sidebar.
-Unlike any other scripts, any changes made to ignored scripts won't be recorded in your git history.
+**Decide on a convention** with your teammates and commit the path to your `.gitignore`.

 **Example**